-Nestled on the Highveld plateau at an elevation of 1,753 meters, the vibrant city of Johannesburg forms the centerpiece of our research.
+Nestled on the South African Highveld plateau at an elevation of 1,753 meters, the vibrant city of Johannesburg forms the setting of this research.
 As the largest city in South Africa and the 26th largest globally, Johannesburg's population exceeds 5.635 million inhabitants[10].
-This bustling metropolis, characterized by its unique subtropical highland climate, provides a compelling backdrop for our exploration of urban heat health impacts[11].
+This bustling metropolis, characterised by its unique subtropical highland climate, provides a compelling backdrop for exploring urban heat health impacts[11].

 Johannesburg's distinct weather patterns follow a bifurcated climate cycle.
-Summer months, extending from October to April, are marked by hot days often followed by refreshing afternoon thundershowers, subsequently transitioning into cooler evenings.
-The winter period, spanning from May to September, offers a contrasting spectacle of dry, sunny days leading into cold nights.
-Due to the city's high elevation, the climate remains generally mild, with average maximum daytime temperatures oscillating between 25.6 °C (78.1°F) in January and 16 °C (61°F) in June[12][3, 4].[13][14]
+Summer months, extending from October to April, are marked by hot days often followed by refreshing afternoon thundershowers, transitioning into cooler evenings.
+The winter period from May to September offers a contrasting spectacle of dry, sunny days leading into cold nights.
+Due to the city's high elevation, the climate remains generally mild, with average maximum daytime temperatures oscillating between 25.6 °C (78.1°F) in January and 16 °C (61°F) in June[12].

+Central to understanding the urban heat health impacts in Johannesburg is the consideration of Social Determinants of Health (SDoH).
+These determinants include factors such as economic stability, access to educational opportunities, healthcare services, and the quality of housing and its design, all of which profoundly influence public health outcomes.
+In Johannesburg, the stark economic disparities manifest in “Green Apartheid” where varying levels of access to these critical resources, significantly shaping the residents' capacity to adapt to and mitigate the effects of urban heat[13].
+The interplay between these social determinants and urban heat exposure underscores the complexity of health vulnerabilities in the city, highlighting the need for interventions that address not only the environmental aspects of heat but also the underlying social inequities[14].

 Johannesburg's socio-economic canvas is marked by stark disparities, with impoverished urban communities shouldering the disproportionate burden of climate change impacts on health and well-being[15].
 Inadequate housing, limited access to resources, and poverty elevate these communities' vulnerability to heat-related health effects, a situation worsened by infrastructural deficiencies[11, 16].

 From a health standpoint, a unique set of risk factors shapes the relationship between heat and health in Johannesburg.
-Adverse health outcomes linked to heat exposure include high blood pressure, respiratory stress, and cardiac conditions, all further aggravated by the prevailing socio-economic and infrastructural conditions[2, 8, 17].
+Adverse health outcomes linked to heat exposure include high blood pressure, respiratory stress, and cardiac conditions, further aggravated by the prevailing socio-economic and infrastructural conditions[2, 8, 17].
 A critical health consideration in Johannesburg is the prevalence of communicable diseases, notably HIV, Tuberculosis, and COVID-19 [18, 19].
 These diseases add complexity to the health landscape, with heat exposure potentially affecting the health status and disease progression in affected individuals.

 Heatwaves pose a significant public health risk in Johannesburg[11].
 Research has revealed temperature thresholds associated with a heightened risk of mortality.
-Such insights emphasize the importance of characterizing past and future heatwaves to enhance heat health warning systems and inform health-centric policy-making[20].
+Such insights emphasise characterising past and future heat waves to enhance heat-health warning systems and inform health-centric policy-making[20].

-Against the backdrop of the Urban Heat Island (UHI) phenomenon, the myriad socio-economic inequalities, infrastructural challenges, and health-related considerations in Johannesburg make it an ideal study site for our research[21].
-By dissecting these complexities in the context of climate, we hope to enhance our understanding of the multi-layered relationships between urban heat exposure, population vulnerability, and health outcomes.
+Against the backdrop of the Urban Heat Island (UHI) phenomenon, Johannesburg's myriad socio-economic inequalities, infrastructural challenges, and health-related considerations make it an ideal study site for our research[21].
+By dissecting these complexities in the context of climate, we aim to enhance our understanding of the multi-layered relationships between urban heat exposure, population vulnerability, and health outcomes.
 These insights will serve as valuable inputs for the evolution of heat health warning systems and policies designed to safeguard the most vulnerable from the health impacts of heat exposure.

 Aims and Objectives:

-The primary objective of this research study is to deepen our understanding of the complex, spatially and demographically stratified heat-health interactions that are common in large African cities.
+The primary objective of this research study is to deepen our understanding of the complex, spatially, and demographically stratified heat-health interactions everyday in large African cities.